nunchistudio/blacksmith/documentation/options/pubsub/kafka.md

   **Required:** yes

-- ` Broker`: The consumer group used by the scheduler to receive the jobs forwarded by the gateway.
+- ` Subscription`: The consumer group used by the scheduler to receive the jobs forwarded by the gateway.
 We leverage Kafka consumer groups to benefit a single active consumer when deploying in distributed environments.
 This allows to receive messages only once, and therefore do not have duplicated data.

   **Required:** yes